VishibSlathia/Music-Generation-using-DL-MP-/README.markdown

 # Music Generation using Deep Learning

-The **Music-Generation-using-DL-MP-** project is a deep learning-based system for generating piano music sequences using MIDI files.
+The **Music-Generation-using-DL** project is a deep learning-based system for generating piano music sequences using MIDI files.
 It features multiple models including a 1D Convolutional Neural Network (1D CNN), a GRU model, an LSTM model, and a Transformer model with Relative Global Attention, trained on the MAESTRO dataset.
 The project supports both interactive Jupyter notebook exploration and a FastAPI backend for programmatic access and local MIDI playback using Pygame.

 ## Table of Contents
 - [Overview](#overview)